softmaterialslab/autoparasweep/README.md

      ├── <data> # Required folder 3.
 '''
  * job_submit_template must contain following format for parameter identification.
-  * Lets say you added a parameter called -R in step 02, the value for the parameter should be stated in the job script as **-R USER-R-USER**
+  * Lets say you added a parameter called -R in step 02, the value for the parameter should be stated in the job script as:
+    **-R USER-R-USER**